 Why prompt loops aren't proactive

 The "loop the safety prompt every N seconds" trick has a fundamental ceiling: every loop only checks the closure of the prompt vocabulary.
-If your prompt list doesn't anticipate "child climbed onto the kitchen counter," the loop won't catch it — no matter how often you ask.
+If your prompt list doesn't anticipate "baby is crawling toward a dropped knife," the loop won't catch it — no matter how often you ask.

 More prompts = bigger closure, but the closure is still upfront-defined, and adversarial cases are always one step outside it.
 This is the same failure pattern that fixed-vocabulary detectors had pre-CLIP: enumerating classes fundamentally can't keep up with the long tail.